robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 TODO: Once this is more fleshed out, move this document to `docs/`, and perhaps replace this readme with a link to that document.

-The VST3 SDK uses an architecture where every object inherits from an interface, and every interface inherits from `FUnknown` which offers a dynamic casting interface through `queryInterface()`.
+The VST3 SDK uses an architecture where every concrete object inherits from an interface, and every interface inherits from `FUnknown`. `FUnkonwn` offers a dynamic casting interface through `queryInterface()` and a reference counting mechanism that calls `delete this;` when the reference count reaches 0.
 Every interface gets a unique identifier.
 It then uses a smart pointer system (`FUnknownPtr<I>`) that queries whether the `FUnknown` matches a certain interface by checking whether the IDs match up, allowing casts to that interface if the `FUnkonwn` matches.
+Those smart pointers also use that reference counting mechanism to destroy the object when the last pointer gets dropped.

 Another important part of this system is interface versioning.
 Old interfaces cannot be changed, so when the SDK adds new functionality to an existing